predictry/tapirus/rsc/notes/data-patterns-and-recommendations.md

 	OIV: 2700-5400ms (5 sessions lookup as a starting point, 4 steps to the other sessions)
 	OIP: 80-110ms

-From #5 to #6, OIV look-up speed drastically increases by a x54 factor, while the number of views relationships branching out from the item only quadrupled.
+From #5 to #6, OIV look-up speed drastically decreases by a factor of x54, while the number of views relationships branching out from the item only quadrupled.
+This indicates that we should mindful of the other interactions the users that have interacted with an item X have had.

 ##Behavior analysis: